-- Letter postage to Germany from USA is best done through USPS; a Global Forever Postage stamp to Germany costs very little!
+- Letter postage to Germany from the USA is best done through USPS; a Global Forever Postage stamp to Germany costs very little!

-- Parcel postage from US to Germany is best done through DHL, even if the storefronts are slightly more scarce.
+- Parcel postage from the US to Germany is best done through DHL, even if the storefronts are slightly more scarce.